inexorgame-obsolete/wiki-mirror/Improved-Selection.md

-# SauerFork cube Selection
+# Cube Selection

 **This is not built in yet**

 ## Rationale

-The Sauer selection is very basic at the moment: it is possible to select cube and to delete and extrude those.
+The Sauerbraten selection is very basic at the moment: it is possible to select cube and to delete and extrude those.
 Extrusion is only possible in one direction, therefore each selection has a direction which can be